-On review of audited financial statements for FY 2019-20 to 2021-22, it is noted that the school is not refunding interest along with caution money to students at the time of them leaving the school.
-Also, the school has not treated unclaimed caution money as the income of the school.
-Accordingly, the school is again directed to ensure compliance with clauses 3 and 4 of the order dated 09.09.2010 and clause 18 of the order dated 11.02.2009.
+On review of audited financial statements for FY 2019-20 to 2021-22, it is noted that the school has not submitted receipt and payment account due to which the refund of caution money to the students at the time of their leaving the school could be established.
+Furthermore, by taking into account the number of students on roll as on 31.03.2022, it is noted that the school has not refunded the caution money to the ex-students.
+Also, the school has not treated the unclaimed caution money as the income of the school.